 Dr. Schaefer was a Visiting Professor of English at Grand Valley State University from 2017-2020, where she obtained a Certificate of Online & Hybrid Teaching and taught a broad range of courses from Film Culture to Contemporary Black Literature.
 She has also taught in the Communication & Media Studies Department at Fordham University, where she designed the university’s first Queer Studies in Film & TV course, and in the Department of Women’s, Gender & Sexuality Studies at SBU, where she was awarded the Vivien Hartog Best Graduate Instructor Award in 2016.
 While in New York, Dr. Schaefer co-curated the inaugural New York Feminist Film Week at Anthology Film Archives.
 She has been to Europe numerous times for study, research, and work.
 During the 2007-2008 school year, she taught English to middle school students in Paris as part of the French government’s Teaching Assistant Program (TAPIF).

-Check out her latest publication:
+Check her latest publications:

 Towards a Transnational Feminist Film Studies Classroom